akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 - Calculate the number of affected products by the rule
 # List attributes

-To start, go to `Settings > Attributes`.
+To start, go to `Settings/Attributes`.
 From this page, you will have several options to work with the datagrid of attributes as described below.

 ## Attribute grid pagination